Dr. Richard Freeman Richard Freeman

 Irene van Beveren, ma

 Irene van Beveren (1960) was born in Rotterdam, the Netherlands.
 She started as a free lance content manager for Wage Indicator Netherlands in 2005.
 In that role she lead the “VIP Checker” project.
 In 2007 Irene moved to Boston, to join the US Wage Indicator team.
+During that year she started to coordinate the search engine optimization (SEO) and online marketing for Wage Indicator International.

 Irene has worked as a free lance journalist since 1987.
-From 2001 to 2004 she held a position as a senior editor for several (online) publications within Reed Elsevier.
+From 2001 to 2004 she held a position as a senior editor for several (online) publications within Reed Business.
 In 2004 she wrote a book on Healthcare in Spain for that same publisher.
 Prior to Reed Elsevier she worked with the online news agencies YourNews and MoneyView.
 Irene holds a Master of Arts degree from Leiden University, Netherlands.

 Contact: irenevanbeveren@gmail.com